MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/index.md

 ## Missing tools

 If the [community repository](../package/repository.md) does not include your tool or application.
 Please submit a package to our [repository](https://github.com/microsoft/winget-pkgs).
 By adding your favorite tool, it will be available to you and everyone else.

+## Customize winget settings

+You can configure the **winget** command line experience by modifying the **settings.json** file.
+For more information, see [https://aka.ms/winget-settings](https://aka.ms/winget-settings).
+Note that the settings are still in an experimental state and not yet finalized for the preview version of the tool.

 ## Open source details